 By Doreen Kleinschmidt

-"Core Opening" is a term coined by Rama Berch who created Svaroopa Yoga.
+"Core Opening" is a term coined by Swami Nirmalananda Saraswati who brought forth Svaroopa Yoga.
 Core opening is a concept and a consequence of the practice of Svaroopa Yoga.
 Svaroopa Yoga is defined by two immensely distinguishing characteristics.

-First, deep inner immersion — every Svaroopa yoga class offers shavasana (yoga’s relaxation pose) at the beginning and shavasana at the end — shavasana is the pose which offers the greatest relaxation.
+First, deep inner immersion — every Svaroopa yoga class offers shavasana (yoga’s relaxation pose) at the beginning and at the end.
+Shavasana is the pose which offers the greatest relaxation.
 Second, poses are done in sequence to reliably release the deep muscles of the spine – beginning, most importantly at the tailbone and continuing through the sacrum, waist and ribcage.

-Rama's approach doing poses this way derived from her technology of the tailbone and the paradigm of release.
+Swami's approach doing poses this way derived from her technology of the tailbone and the paradigm of release.
 This way of doing hatha yoga is dramatically different.
-It is said that Svaroopa Yoga is physical and more than physical.
+Also, Svaroopa Yoga is physical and more than physical.

 Svaroopa yoga relies on a number of primary principles that all serve in opening the spine.
 It is this opening of the core which actually leads students to experience the benefit of yoga in their lives by activating their own power of transformation, and it is an opportunity to understand the body in new and wonderful ways.
 Students learn “it all begins at the tailbone” — that the release of tightness first and foremost at the tailbone initiates a process that carries up through the whole spine.
 We all know the consequences of tight tailbone muscles — back and neck aches, TMJ, sore shoulders, tight hamstrings, and the inclination to worry, just to name a few.